seung-lab/cloud-volume/README.md

 Thanks to Jeremy Maitin-Shepard and Stephen Plaza for their C++ code defining the compression and decompression (respectively) protocol for [compressed_segmentation](https://github.com/janelia-flyem/compressedseg).
 Thanks to Peter Lindstrom et al. for [their work](https://computation.llnl.gov/projects/floating-point-compression) on fpzip, the C++ code, and assistance.
 Thanks to Nico Kemnitz for his work on the "Kempression" protocol that builds on fpzip (we named it, not him).
+Thanks to Dan Bumbarger for contributing code and information helpful for getting CloudVolume working on Windows.

 ## Mailing List